 1. Create a Project

 The first thing we’ll need to do is set up a project (often, this is already done for you during the trial/implementation of your Looker instance.
 If so, you can skip this step).
 A project is a container for one or more models.
-To configure a new Project, we’ll go to Developer > Manage LookML Projects and select “New LookML Project”.
-We’ll give the project a name, specify a connection, and then click “Create Project”.
+To configure a new Project, go to Developer > Manage LookML Projects and select “New LookML Project.”
+We’ll give the project a name, specify a connection, and then click “Create Project.”

 2. Add Models

 A data model is like a customizable portal into the database.
 Each model may expose different data to users.
-For example, our salespeople need different data than our engineers, so we’ll add separate models for each to expose information from the database that is appropriate for each user.
+For example, our salespeople need different data than our engineers, so we’ll add separate models for each, to expose information from the database appropriate for each user.

-We’ve successfully added the models but we still need to configure them.
-To configure the models we’ll go back to the Developer > Manage LookML Projects page, which should now show red “Not Configured” text under the configuration issues:
+We have successfully added the models, but we still need to configure them.
+To configure the models, we’ll go back to the Developer > Manage LookML Projects page, which should now show red “Not Configured” text under the configuration issues:

-Next to each model click “Add Configuration”.
-We’ll make sure our project name is correct along with the connections we will allow this model to use, then save.
+Next to each model, click “Add Configuration.”
+We will make sure our project name is correct, along with the connections we will allow this model to use, then save.

-Remember that in Looker, granting the see_lookml or develop permission on one model grants the user that permission for all models in that project.
+Remember, in Looker granting the see_lookml or develop permission on one model grants the user that permission for all models in that project.
 For more on permissions check out our documentation.

 3. Create Model Sets

-Now that the data models for each department have been configured, we’ll add the corresponding model for each department into the model sets that we build.
-To create new model sets we’ll navigate to the Admin > Roles page and click “New Model Set”.
-In the end it would look similar to the screenshot below:
+Now that the data models for each department have been configured, we’ll add the corresponding model for each department into the model sets we build.
+To create new model sets, we’ll navigate to the Admin > Roles page and click “New Model Set.”
+In the end, it would look similar to the screenshot below:

 4. Create Permission Sets

-Next, we’ll create permission sets using the model sets we’ve just made.
+Next, we will create permission sets using the model sets we have just made.
 As mentioned above, we want 4 tiers of permissions corresponding with the 4 hierarchical levels in the organization chart, and higher tiers should include the permissions for the tier below.
 In our scenario we’ll identify the permission sets as follows:

 - CEO → Admin